it-incubator/samuraiDB/db/nodejs/v2/readme.md

 🟩 compaction
 - ✅ done compaction first value for first level
+- 🟩 run compaction by endpoint and add test to chec that after copmaction we can read data
-- 🟩 do the same for level0 + level 1
+- 🟩 do the same for level0 + level 1 -> level1+level2 -> level2+level3
 - 🟩 do new more simple alg for others levels

+🟨 index in memory should be by interval/range to minimize data in memeory

 🟨 gitignore
 🟨 typescript